 The Johnson Leadership Fellows program is an experiential leadership opportunity for second-year MBA students in the full-time program.

-Leadership Fellows are assigned one or two Core Teams of first-year MBA students whom they coach, mentor, and advise throughout the fall core curriculum.
+Johnson Leadership Fellows are all assigned one Core Team of first-year MBA students whom they coach, mentor, and advise throughout the fall core curriculum.

 - outstanding academic performance;

 - contributions to—and conduct during—core classes;